KennethNyariro/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script will print confused smiley
+This command will print user database